The World’s Strangest Natural Wonders from The World’s Strangest Natural Wonders

 The World’s Strangest Natural Wonders

-Out in the turquoise waters of General Carrera Lake sits 5,000 million tons of marble, elegantly shaped by nature into caves.
+Out in the turquoise waters of General Carrera Lake in Southern Chile sits 5 billion tons of marble, elegantly shaped by nature into caves.
 Viewing them in person is a far more beautiful experience than looking at any photo, but getting there is more difficult than you can imagine.
 After a series of flights into the city of Coyhaique, you’ll need to drive another 200 miles and then board a boat, which will get you to the caves.

-The large mass of trachyte stone in the shape of an elephant is located just outside Castelsardo, Sardinia.
+The large mass of trachyte stone in the shape of an elephant is located just outside Castelsardo on the island of Sardinia.
 The rock was originally a part of the rocky complex of Monte Casteddazzu before it broke off and rolled down the valley.
 The stone appears in the shape of the large animal due to erosion.
-The Elephant Rock is also known as Sa Pedra Pertunta, the perforated rock, due to its appearance which is punctuated by openings and holes, according to Italy Villas.
+The Elephant Rock is also known as Sa Pedra Pertunta ("the perforated rock") due to an appearance punctuated by openings and holes.

 Pamukkale is Turkey’s leading mineral-bath spa because of its natural splendor.
-Hot calcium-laden water flows over a cliff.
-As it cools down it forms vivid travertines of hard, white calcium that form pools.
-Named the Cotton Fortress in Turkish, it has been a spa since the Romans built the spa city of Hierapolis around a sacred warm-water spring.
+Hot calcium-laden water flows over a cliff, and as it cools down it forms vivid travertines of hard, white calcium that form pools.
+Named the Cotton Fortress in Turkish, it has been a spa since the Romans built the city of Hierapolis around a sacred warm-water spring.

 The Richat Structure is also known as the Eye of the Sahara.
-The giant circular feature in the desert forms a conspicuous bull’s-eye in the otherwise featureless expanse of the desert, according to NASA.
+The giant circular feature forms a conspicuous bullseye in the otherwise featureless expanse of the desert.
 Many people say the structure, with a diameter of about 30 miles, looks like an outsized fossil.
 According to a former theory, Richat was a meteorite impact structure because of its high degree of circularity.
 However, it is now thought to be merely a symmetrical uplift that has been laid bare by erosion.

 Known as “The River of Five Colors” or “The Liquid Rainbow,” this South American landmark shows its brilliant hues between the wet and dry seasons every year.
-A unique plant species on the river floor called Macarenia clavigera turns a brilliant red.
-It's an incredible sight to observe against the blue water and yellow and green sand.
+A unique plant species on the river floor called Macarenia clavigera turns a brilliant red, and it's an incredible sight to observe against the blue water and yellow and green sand.
 The park reopened to tourists in 2009.

 Formed as a result of transformations between many prehistoric lakes, Salar de Uyuni is the world’s largest salt flat.
 Because of the large, flat area and clear skies, it is often used for calibrating altimeters of Earth observation satellites.
 It also creates a dream-like reflection off of the crust.
 Stay at Palacio de Sal, a hotel made of ice.
 Even the furniture in the hotel is made of salt.
 The rooms look like igloos built with salt blocks.

-Yemen is on the list of places that can kill you but this does not apply to the remote island with plants that are up to 20 million years old.
-The island, often called “the most alien-looking place on Earth,” is one of the most secluded adventure destinations on Earth.
-It is so isolated that more than a third of its plant life does not exist anywhere else.
-The dragon trees are on some of the most famous photos of the place.
+Some parts of Yemen are quite dangerous to travel to at the moment, but this remote island covered with unique and ancient plant species is quite safe.
+The island, often called “the most alien-looking place on Earth,” is one of the most secluded adventure destinations on the planet.
+It is so isolated that more than a third of its plant life does not exist anywhere else, including the dragon trees, which feature in the most famous photos of the island.

 Alexander Van Driessche/Wikimedia Common

-All photos look like they have been photoshopped.
+All photos of this spot look like they have been photoshopped.
 The absolutely fascinating geology of the mountainous range shocks tourists.
-The incredible colors and the inverted-V shaped formation is part of the limestone formation called Yacoraite.
-It extends from Peru to Salta through Bolivia and the Quebrada de Humahuaca, according to Amusing Planet.
+The incredible colors and the inverted-V-shaped formation is part of a mass of limestone called the Yacoraite formation.
+It extends from Peru to Salta through Bolivia and the Quebrada de Humahuaca.

 Sand dunes transform into magnificent turquoise lagoons during the rainy season.
 Two rivers that run through the Lençóis Maranhenses push sand from the interior of the continent to the Atlantic Ocean, depositing thousands of tons of sediment.
 In the park, though, the sand doesn’t stay put, according to Smithsonian Magazine.
 During the dry season, strong winds whip the sand back inland.
 Water from the torrential rainstorms in the valleys between the dunes creates thousands of crystal clear lagoons.

-Located in a remote valley between the Cottonwood and Last Chance Ranges, the Racetrack is a place of spectacular beauty and mystery.
-The Racetrack is a playa, a dry lakebed, best known for its strange moving rocks.
+Located in a remote valley between the Cottonwood and Last Chance mountain ranges, the Racetrack is a place of spectacular beauty and mystery.
+The Racetrack is a playa — a dry lakebed — best known for its strange moving rocks.
 It looks like they “sailed” through the valley.
 “Although no one has actually seen the rocks move, the long meandering tracks left behind in the mud surface of the playa attest to their activity,” according to the NPS.
 The most logical explanation so far is that ice forms covering the stones, causing them to move.

-Fingal’s Cave, formed over 50 million years ago, is a natural feature located on the Staffa island, which is uninhabited.
-Formed by a Paleocene lava flow and sculpted from hexagonally jointed basalt pillars, the extraordinary cave appears as though it is hand-crafted, due to the unique structure of the rock column layers, according to Staffa Tours.
+Fingal’s Cave, formed over 50 million years ago, is a natural feature located on Staffa Island, which is uninhabited.
+Formed by a Paleocene lava flow and sculpted from hexagonally jointed basalt pillars, the extraordinary cave appears as though it is hand-crafted, due to the unique structure of the rock column layers.